Promoting Sustainability of Ownership and Stewardship of Private Lands in the Adirondacks Since 1990.

 The Adirondack Landowners Association is focused on the unique responsibilities, challenges and opportunities of owning private land in a region that in both principle and practice is a park.
 Learn more.
 Consider joining today.

-The Wheels of Government Move Slowly,
+The Wheels of Government Move Slowly, But They do Move.

 By Ross Whaley, Senior Advisor to the ALA

-The win was the State budget included a substantial increase in the Environmental Protection Fund (EPF).
+The first win was the State budget included a substantial increase in the Environmental Protection Fund (EPF).
 Of the $300 million that was appropriated to the EPF for the 2016-17 fiscal year, $12.8 million will be dedicated to prevention and treatment of invasive species.
 This has been center stage for ALA since Tom Williams has been President.

 From the ALA President,